-Pleural mesothelioma survivor Paul Fields, 62, feels fortunate to have optimism, faith and family on his side.
+Pleural mesothelioma survivor Paul F., 62, feels fortunate to have optimism, faith and family on his side.
 “I’m enjoying life right now, living like nothing is wrong.
 One of my prayers is that I’m letting God know that I’m OK with this.
 I don’t live with gloom and doom.
-He has a good plan for me,” Fields said.
+He has a good plan for me,” he said.

-Trina Clark, 47, was diagnosed with peritoneal mesothelioma more than a decade ago and endured an eight-hour surgery followed by heated chemotherapy.
+Trina C., 47, was diagnosed with peritoneal mesothelioma more than a decade ago and endured an eight-hour surgery followed by heated chemotherapy.
 “I’ve lived to see what my two children became.
 And that’s all I ever prayed for.
 If I live to be 48, that’s a wonderful thing.
 Every day is a blessing.
-I feel now, like I’m just living the dream,” Clark shared.
+I feel now, like I’m just living the dream,” she shared.

-Fellow peritoneal mesothelioma survivor Jacob Hess, 60, also credits his survival to the combination of surgery and heated chemotherapy.
-Hess said, “I can’t do everything I once could, but I’m still out there getting around.
+Fellow peritoneal mesothelioma survivor Jacob H., 60, also credits his survival to the combination of surgery and heated chemotherapy.
+Jacob said, “I can’t do everything I once could, but I’m still out there getting around.
 I was fortunate in the care I received.
 And I don’t mind sharing my good fortune.”
-Hess credits his clean checkups to the combination treatment, and says he’d do it all over again to remain a survivor.
+He credits his clean checkups to the combination treatment, and says he’d do it all over again to remain a survivor.